 In an earlier post I introduced you to a cool editing kit called a Said It, Read It, Edit Bag.
 This tool will help you cultivate the skill of self-editing in your children as, together, you look for ways both to affirm and improve their writing.

 Working together, try these self-editing tips with your elementary-aged child:

-1. Invite her to choose a highlighter marker from the Said It, Read It, Edit Bag.
+Invite him to choose a highlighter marker from the Said It, Read It, Edit Bag.

-- As you watch, encourage her to look over the paper by herself and highlight a difficult word she spelled correctly.
+- As you watch, encourage him to look over the paper by himself and highlight a difficult word he spelled correctly.

-- Next ask her to highlight a sentence she wrote correctly by starting it with a capital letter and using the correct punctuation.
-Praise her for a job well done.
+- Next ask him to highlight a sentence he wrote correctly by starting it with a capital letter and using the correct punctuation.
+Praise your child for a job well done.

 - Structure.
 Does the story have a beginning, middle, and end (or an introduction, body, and conclusion, if it’s an essay or report)?